Kent State Remembers May 4, 1970

 The Power of Our Voices

-On May 2-4, 2025, Kent State University will hold its annual commemoration to honor the memory of May 4, 1970 – a tragic day when the Ohio National Guard opened fire on Kent State students during an anti-war protest on campus, killing four students and wounding nine others.
+On May 2-4, 2025, Kent State University held the annual commemoration to honor the memory of May 4, 1970 – a tragic day when the Ohio National Guard opened fire on Kent State students during an anti-war protest on campus, killing four students and wounding nine others.
 May 4, 1970, marked a pivotal moment in American history.
+While reflecting on the past, Kent State also looks forward, recognizing the enduring impact of May 4 on the university today and its future.

 Friday, May 2